 The National Highway System (NHS) is comprised on Interstate highways, many U.S. and state highways, as well as other roadways established as important connector routes by the Federal Highway Administration (FHWA).
 By federal law, NHS routes are available to all truck traffic.
-Local municipalities may prohibit truck traffic by ordinance, but only on local roads and functionally classified facilities that are not part of the NHS.
+Local municipalities may prohibit truck traffic by ordinance, but only on local roads and Update to the Year 2045 Sheboygan Area Transportation Plan functionally classified facilities that are not part of the NHS.